-^{}Minor differences in the system diagnostics test exist for Model 1000 with serial numbers < 100,000.
-For more information, see Model 1000 (Serial Numbers < 100,000 Only) in the indication specific physician's manual.
+Minor differences in the system diagnostics test exist for Model 1000 with serial numbers < 100,000.
+For more information, see Model 1000 (Serial Numbers <100,000 Only).

 To ensure proper system connection and functionality, perform the test and assess the following: